 Three Kingdoms Park

-Splendid pagodas, manicured gardens, and murals portraying the story of the epic Chinese novel The Three kingdoms.
-Certainly worth a visit, especially if you want to to combine it with a trip to other attractions and beauty spots in East Pattaya.
+Splendid pagodas, manicured gardens, and murals portray the story of the epic Chinese novel The Three Kingdoms.
+It is certainly worth a visit, especially if you want to combine it with a trip to other attractions and beauty spots in East Pattaya.

 Read more about Three Kingdoms Park.